paragkapoorcs/pk1/automation/readme.md

 1. Version 1.0

-Project Details: sap-adapter

-Organization: Cloudsufi

-**Tools: Integrate Tool Github, Terraform, Google Cloud SDK, Shell**.
+**Tools: Integrate Tool Github, Terraform, Google Cloud SDK, Shell, Composer**.

 **Folder In sequential use**

+-   Before Installation
--   CDF-Instance
+-   Create CDF Instance
 -   Tenant Project Peering

--   Namespaces
+-   Dataproc Profile

--   Deploy Run
+-   BigQuery & Pipeline Deploy
+-   Orchestration

+**Before Installtion** :- In this will be able to setup the pre-requesites for the Automation

-**CDF-Instance** :- This is used to create the Data Fusion Instance in which we deploy & run the Pipelines
+**Create CDF Instance** :- In this will be able to create the new instance on Cloud Data Fusion

-After Creating the CDF instance we need to connect to SAP resource which required the below steps to be followed
+After Creating the CDF instance we need to connect to SAP resource which required the below steps to be followed.

 steps to create and reuse secure macros